-Sieve both besan and rice flour.
+- Sieve both besan and rice flour.
 Put it in a broad vessel.
-Add ghee, red chilli powder, asafotida powder and salt and mix by hand.
+Add butter, red chilli powder, asafotida powder and salt and mix by hand.
 Add the omam water little by little and mix well.
 Add required water and make a soft pliable dough.

 - Heat oil in a thick bottomed kadai.

 - Take small quantity of dough and put it in the Murukku Press with an omapodi plate with small holes and squeeze it in circular motion directly to the hot oil.
 Fry till it becomes crispy and nice golden yellow.
 But ensure not to brown.
 Take out from oil and store it in a airtight container.